-- Demurrage: Tanker demurrage time and charges. - Maintenance and Inspection: This includes all maintenance and inspection requirements for the turret mooring and offloading systems specific components. - Offloading Tugs and Pilots: This includes the costs for offloading assistance from support vessels and pilots required for navigating around the FSO or FPSO. - Difference in Crew Costs: Disconnectable crew must contain a complete maritime crew required for sailing vessel. - Typhoon Evacuation Costs: All associated costs with crew evacuation during typhoon.
+- Demurrage: Tanker demurrage time and charges. - Maintenance and Inspection: This includes all maintenance and inspection requirements for the turret mooring and offloading systems specific components. - Offloading Tugs and Pilots: This includes the costs for offloading assistance from support vessels and pilots required for navigating around the FSO or FPSO.

+- Difference in Crew Costs: Disconnectable crew must contain a complete maritime crew required for sailing vessel. - Tropical Storms and Hurricanes Evacuation Costs: All associated costs with crew evacuation during tropical storms and hurricanes.

-The Lost Production and Risk are costs resulting from shutdown due to typhoon, which has an average of about three (3) times a year for a vessel in the South China Sea Area.
-The typhoon shutdown is discussed in the next section "TYPHOONS SOUTH CHINA SEA AREA.
+The Lost Production and Risk are costs resulting from shutdown due to tropical storms and hurricanes, which has an average of about one and half (1.5) times a year for a vessel in the Gulf of Mexico Area.
+The tropical storms and hurricane shutdown is discussed in the next section "TROPICAL STORMS AND HURRICANES GULF OF MEXICO AREA.